H0llyW00dzZ/K8sBlackPearl/README.md

 	}

-	// Define the namespace and number of workers. shipsNamespace := "default" // Replace with your namespace workerCount := 1            // Number of workers you want to start
+	// Define the namespace and number of workers. workerCount := 1 // Number of workers you want to start

 	tasks, err := worker.InitializeTasks(filePath)
 	if err != nil {